SteveMicroCode/PIC12F675-TM1637-Display-Code/README.md

 which was originally compiled with the Boost C compiler (TM1637 parts only).
 Uploaded with original author permission.
 Developed and compiled using the MPLAB X IDE v6.05.
 All code is in a single file, no header dependencies apart from the MPLAB xc.h.
-It should port to other compilers pretty easily, I have tried to minimise MPLAB XC8 dependencies which are mainly PIC register definitions and the MPLAB __delay inline function.
+It should port to other compilers pretty easily, I have tried to minimise MPLAB XC8 dependencies which are mainly PIC register definitions and use of the MPLAB __delay inline function.

 The PIC12F675 is a small chip ideal for driving commercially available TM1637 modules with minimal additional board footprint or additional components.
 As coded timing is using the on-chip oscillator.